 Data accessibility

 The Zenodo archive (https://zenodo.org/; 10.5281/zenodo.4534421) contains all information analyzed in this paper (microsatellite genotypes of the four species, environmental and demographic data).
+R codes have also been deposited in Zenodo (10.5281/zenodo.5119652).

 Conflict of interest

 The authors of this article declare that they have no financial conflict of interest with the content of this article.
+P. Jarne is member of the group of PCI EvolBiol recommanders.

 References